loomio/loomio_help/content/user_manual/overview/index.md

 ---
-title: 1.
-What is Loomio?
+title: Overview
 weight: 10
-description: An overview of Loomio and how it works.
+description: What Loomio is, and how it works.
 menu:
   main:
-    parent: getting_started
+    parent: user_manual
+hidetoc: true
 ---

 Loomio makes is easy for groups of all shapes and sizes to collaborate and make decisions across time and space.
-Simple to use and easy to get started with, Loomio can save you hundreds of hours and thousands of dollars, supporting your group to be more effective in your decision-making and collaboration with our simple, online tool.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/Zlzuqsunpxc" frameborder="0" allowfullscreen></iframe>

 ## The big picture

-To start using Loomio well, you just need to understand four main elements.
+There are four main elements to a typical Loomio process:

 ![Group → Thread → Proposal → Outcome](loomio_app_ia.png)